Feelfree Moken 12 Angler

 Review by Duffer & The Erk

 Today we put the Tarpon 120 and Moken 12 on the water.
 Having fished the Tarpon 120 for two days (and liked it) it’s my turn to give the Moken 12 a test drive.
 Chris has the Tarpon 120 and before we head down to our launch we fit front Scotty rod holders to the front sliders on the Tarpon.
 I make no mods to the Moken other than to tie off an anchor system.
 The front rod holders have been removed so that you fit a mount base plate of your choice.
 I will fish one rod on the drift and two at anchor across my lap.
-Both these boats will be faster thro the water than Tarpon 100 and Moken 10.
-Out of the four boats we are testing nothing comes close to the Moken 10 for deck space and fish-ability.
-Today we plan to paddle a lot further so we need faster hulls than Tarpon 100 and Moken 10.
+Both these boats will be faster through the water than the Tarpon 100 and Moken 10.
+Out of the four boats we are testing nothing comes close to the Moken 10 for deck space and fishing-ability.
+Today we plan to paddle a lot further so we need faster hulls than the Tarpon 100 and Moken 10.

 Lousy Weather Again

 We have been so unlucky with the weather, low pressure after low pressure.
-Driving rain, swells and cross winds have made catching fish harder work but at least the boats have been put thro their paces.
+Driving rain, swells and cross winds have made catching fish harder work but at least the boats have been put through their paces.
 When we landed after this trip (approx 6 hrs) we were greeted with flooding all around the area so wet was the day.
 We both got off the water wet and cold and after a week of this my hands are falling apart.

-Moken 12 - The Review Bit
+Moken 12 Angler - The Review Bit

 Footpegs and seat adjusted, kit loaded and we are off.

 Before we even think about fishing we have a few miles to paddle to get anywhere near the Pollock mark.
 What is very clear is the Moken 12 is a superb touring kayak.
 The boat is feature rich and built like a “brick outhouse”.
 The Feelfree boys always toss in a few extra kilo’s of plastic (it’s what they call their “commercial/hire” build quality) which makes the boat feel stiff and strong.
 This extra weight comes from a thicker hull; wheel and hatches all the features weigh something.
 We've taken a few snaps of the deck layout below to give you an idea of the features included!

 Wind Against Tide, and More Wind